February 26, 20204 minute read

 Partitioning and Scheduling

-More than ever, managing production data workflows requires first class support for partitioning pipeline runs, backfills, and easy scheduling utilities.
+More than ever, managing production data pipelines requires first class support for partitioning pipeline runs, backfills, and easy scheduling utilities.
 This release introduces a Partitions API which allows users to express a slice of data flowing through a data pipeline and execute their pipelines on a per partition basis.
 While the most common example of a partition is a date, it is possible to use our API to express pipeline executions across a ton of different partition sets (geography, device, operating system, etc).

 Once expressed, schedules and runs can be seen in Dagit’s “Runs” view.
 As the scheduler enqueues pipeline runs, you can search for them by tag or by partition.